 Terms of appropriate usage of file downloads

-- News reporters and news organizations may freely republish and distribute videos, still images and audio files produced by UW Medicine and the University of Washington Health Sciences schools (Dentistry, Medicine, Nursing, Pharmacy, Public Health, Social Work).
+- News reporters and news organizations may freely republish and distribute videos, still images and audio files produced by UW Medicine and the University of Washington School of Medicine.

-- Works must be attributed/credited appropriately (for example, “UW Medicine” or “University of Washington School of Pharmacy” – as denoted in the file) and must not be used for commercial purposes.
+- Works must be attributed/credited appropriately (for example, “UW Medicine” – as denoted in the file) and must not be used for commercial purposes.

 - These visual and audio files may not be used to exploit or misrepresent UW Medicine or the University of Washington.

-- UW Medicine often licenses still images from Thinkstock but cannot grant republishing rights.
-You may not republish single image files credited to Thinkstock.
+- UW Medicine often licenses still images and stock video from Getty Images, but we cannot grant republishing rights.
+You may not republish single image files, videos or animations credited to Getty Images.